opt-gaobin/speig/README.md

 ## Problem
 This solver aims to compute the symplectic eigenvalues and eigenvectors of a positive-definite matrix M.

-The major step is based on the Riemannian optimization over the symplectic Stiefel manifold,
+The major step is Riemannian optimization over the symplectic Stiefel manifold,

 > min trace(X'AX), s.t.
 X' J2n X = J2p.